hoangvd241/Tetris/README.md

 Tetris
 ======

-Javascript tetris game with jQuery, requirejs, jasmine
+Javascript tetris game with jQuery, requirejs, and jasmine.